 Resultados y clasificación de la Premier League

-Resultados de los partidos de la 31ª jornada del campeonato de fútbol inglés, y tabla de clasificación:
+Resultados de los partidos de la 32ª jornada del campeonato de fútbol inglés, y tabla de clasificación:

 - Sábado: